dameikle/ckb-next-ubuntu/README.md

     gpg --verify <filename>.dsc

 ## Building your own package
-Having clones this repository, you can build your own deb package using the following command:
+Having cloned this repository, you can build your own deb package using the following command:

     dpkg-buildpackage -us -uc -b